Many Mouths Shut!

 Many Mouths Shut! is the sixth studio album by the Serbian Irish folk/Celtic rock band Orthodox Celts, released in 2017.

 Many Mouths Shut! was preceded by the singles "Save Me", released in March 2014, and "One / Milk & Honey", released in March 2015.
 The album featured seven songs authored by the band and six covers of traditional Irish songs.
 It was produced by the band member Dejan Lalić and released through the band's own label, O'Celts Records.
-The album artwork, depicting members of the band as convicts in the Wild West, was designed by Italian comic book artist Walter Venturi.
+The album artwork, depicting members of the band as convicts in the Wild West, was designed by Italian comic book artist Walter Venturi and inspired by his work on Zagor.